+Description

-Description: Wet basins use a permanent pool of water as the primary mechanism to treat stormwater.
+Wet basins use a permanent pool of water as the primary mechanism to treat stormwater.
 The pool allows sediments to settle (including fine sediments) and removes soluble pollutants.
 Wet basins must have additional dry storage capacity to control peak discharge rates.
 Wet basins have a moderate to high capacity to remove most urban pollutants, depending on how large the volume of the permanent pool is in relation to the runoff from the surrounding watershed.

-Advantages/Benefits:
+Advantages/Benefits

 Capable of removing both solid and soluble pollutants